0atman/noboilerplate/scripts/40-compiler-driven-development.md

 However, I've deliberately not added the string parameter that `split()` almost certainly wants.

 I've done this to make sure we're not staying green.
-Sure the compiler remaining happy is PROBABLY good, but you'll KNOW it, if it goes red then back to green again.
+Sure, the compiler remaining happy is PROBABLY good, but you'll KNOW it if it goes red, then back to green again.
-Same as in TDD.
+Same as in TDD, don't skip steps.

 So what does `split()` require?
 Most of us would guess, correctly, that it wants a string.
 But how would we confirm that?
-The method definition is a bit cryptic, referencing the `Pattern` trait, but not telling us the concrete types we can use.
+The method definition here is a bit cryptic, referencing the `Pattern` trait, but not telling us the concrete types we can use.

 In other languages you might reach for the documentation of `String::split()`, or use your IDE's autocomplete to get the same, perhaps google the error, or start hacking around.